Radiolysis/Radiolysis/README.md

 Taking some inspo from my skins is alright!
 Please don't copy my skins entirely or colorpick them, though!
 I've had 5 of my skins stolen, and while I'm glad people enjoy them enough to consider copying them at all, its more of a demotivator than anything to me.
 Again, inspo is completely okay!
 Just don't take everything!
 - I'm fine with random friend requests if we've had at least a brief interaction before, or if you just want to friend me while cuddling/hiding!
 Chances are I'll likely accept!

+If my status is on do not disturb, it usually means I'm probably not in the greatest mood.
+C+H is still welcomed and very encouraged, though!
+Sitting with someone helps me to relax.
+I just might not be the most talkative.

 📱🍊

 My strawpage! (will be updating eventually...) https://radiolysis.straw.page/